bloominstituteoftechnology/Intro-Python-II/object_reference_hints.md

-Remember that multiple variables can refer to the same object.
+playerRemember that multiple variables can refer to the same object.

 In the diagram below, there are only 2 `Room` objects, total.
 (There are more in the game, obviously, but in this diagram, there are 2.)